esphome/esphome-docs/components/text_sensor/index.rst

 ``substitute``
 **************

-Search the text sensor current string for a string, and replace it with a second string.
+Search the current value of the text sensor for a string, and replace it with another string.

 .. code-block:: yaml